-Each battery switch relay in the engine compartment has a manual override that can activate or deactivate the switch if the relay fails.
-The manual override is a red knob on each battery switch/relay that can rotated to select the "ON", "AUTO" or "OFF" position.
-When a battery switch is activated manually, the red knob must be rotated to the "OFF" position and then to "AUTO" before the battery switch/relay can be activated by the remote rocker switch in the cabin breaker panel.
+Each battery switch in the engine compartment has a manual override that can activate or deactivate the switch if the relay fails.
+The manual override is a red knob on each battery switch/relay that can be rotated to select the "ON", "AUTO" or "OFF" position.
+The normal operating position for each switch is the "Auto" Position.
+However, to properly engage the automatic function of each switch, the red lever must first be placed in the "Off" position and then rotated into the "Auto" position.
+Once this has been done, the only time these levers would ever need to be operated again would be if there was damage to the boat in an emergency situation.
+The "Auto" position simply means that the battery switches are now under the control of the remote switches on your vessel's DC panel.